stdrice/stdrice.github.io/content/posts/iphone-hardening/index.md

 ## Why I don’t enable it
 Since I already apply the privacy and security measures above, Lockdown Mode isn’t necessary.
 It also disables file previews and breaks third-party browsers, which affects usability.

+# BFU and Why you should restart your phone regularly
+BFU (Before First Unlock) is the state your iPhone is in right after a reboot.
+In BFU, all your sensitive data is still fully encrypted and locked behind your passcode.
+Once you unlock the phone, it moves to AFU, where some keys stay in memory for convenience.
+Restarting brings the device back to BFU, clearing everything in memory.
+This helps remove temporary data, wipe any non-persistent exploits, and force all encryption keys to lock again.
+Restarting every few days is an easy way to keep the device in its safest state.
+In urgent situations, you can also force-restart your phone to instantly drop it back into BFU.
+This immediately locks all sensitive data, disables biometric unlock, and kills anything that was running in memory, basically putting the device into its hardest-to-break state.

+## How I make the restart progress more convenient
+- Open **Shortcuts** app
+- Create a shortcut named **"Restart"**
+- Add the **"Shut Down"** action
+- Set it to **Restart**
+- Open **Control Center**
+- Add **"Run Shortcut"**
+- Select **"Restart"** shortcut
+Now whenever you need to reboot, just pull down Control Center and tap **Restart**.

 # Recommended apps
 Because iOS doesn't have many fully open-source apps like Android, these are some alternatives that I find pretty good to use:
 - [Brave](https://brave.com/): Browser.
 I don't really like Brave, but this is only good option.